msfortich/2022-23-Lakers-Season/README.md

 **requirements.txt** - Contains all the external libraries I used for this project, that you need to install in order to run the following files.
 I used:

 matplotlib==3.8.1

 nba_api==1.4.1

 numpy==1.26.1

 pandas==2.1.2

 requests==2.31.0

 seaborn==0.13.0

 Note I use nba_api which requires Python 3.7+ along with the requests and numpy packages.

 To install requirements, run:
     pip install -r requirements.txt

-**Fortich DSCI 510 Final Project Report.pdf** - Contains my research question, analysis, and reults in full.

 **Folders:**

-**data** - contains 2 subfolders raw and processed each with one jupyter notebook and 2 data files
+data - contains 2 subfolders raw and processed each with one jupyter notebook and 2 data files

 data/raw - contains raw data and 1 jupyter notebook